Saint Vincent and the Grenadines: FATCA

-International and regional bodies to which St. Vincent and the Grenadines belong
+International and regional bodies to which Saint Vincent and the Grenadines belong

-St Vincent and the Grenadines is a member of the United Nations, the Commonwealth of Nations, the Organization of American States, and the Association of Caribbean States (ACS).
+Saint Vincent and the Grenadines is a member of the United Nations, the Commonwealth of Nations, the Organization of American States, and the Association of Caribbean States (ACS).

-In September 2017, at the 72nd Session of the UN General Assembly, the Prime Ministers of the Solomon Islands, Tuvalu, Vanuatu and Saint Vincent and the Grenadines called for UN action on alleged human rights abuses committed on Western New Guinea's indigenous Papuans.
-Western New Guinea has been occupied by Indonesia since 1963.
-More than 100,000 Papuans have died during a 50-year Papua conflict.
+In September 2017, at the 72nd Session of the UN General Assembly, the Prime Ministers of the Solomon Islands, Tuvalu, Vanuatu and Saint Vincent and the Grenadines called for UN action on alleged human rights abuses committed by Indonesia on Western New Guinea's indigenous Papuans.

 In 2019, Saint Vincent and the Grenadines became the smallest country to ever be elected to the UN Security Council.

 Organisation of American States

 St Vincent and the Grenadines joined the Organisation of American States on 27 October 1981.
-It participates in the Summits of the Americas and the Indigenous Leaders Summits of Americas.
+It participates in the Summits of the Americas and the Indigenous Leaders’ Summits of Americas.

+In June 2022, St Vincent and the Grenadines boycotted the 9th Summit of the Americas.

 European nations

 In 2013, Saint Vincent called for European nations to pay reparations for the slave trade.
+Upon a visit in April 2022, the British Duke and Duchess of Edinburgh were confronted with protesters calling for reparations for Britain's participation in the slave trade.
+Among the protesters was Jomo Thomas, former chair of the St. Vincent and the Grenadines National Reparations Committee, who called for reparations from the former colonial power.